 The EntryGroups section defines groups of entries (routines and data blocks) whose disassembly pages can then be given custom titles and headers via the [Titles] and [PageHeaders] sections.
 Each line in this section has the form:

-'''

-name=addr1[,addr2...]

-'''
+name=ADDR1[,ADDR2...]

-- name is the entry group name - addr1, addr2 etc. are the addresses of the entries in the group
+- name is the entry group name - ADDR1, ADDR2 etc. are address specifications that identify the entries in the group